Enterprise AI RFP Blueprint for Australian Organisations

 Section 1: Executive Context and Operating Model Assumptions

-This section establishes the operating reality the vendor must respond to.
+This section establishes the operating reality the vendor is responding to.
 It prevents vendor proposals from reinterpreting use cases, deployment scope, or governance expectations to fit their commercial model.

 - Defined use cases with operational context (what work is being augmented, by which roles, under what constraints)